Joshua Clay: Fictional character biography

+In Doom Patrol #55 (1992), the Chief kills Joshua after he discovers his plan to ravage the world with a genetic weapon and create an improved society.
+Joshua is temporarily resurrected as a Black Lantern in Blackest Night and permanently resurrected in The New 52 continuity reboot.
+Following the DC Rebirth relaunch, Joshua's history is retconned, restoring his death in Doom Patrol #55 to continuity.

 Powers and abilities

-Joshua Clay can generate and radiate powerful blasts from his hands, able to melt steel.
+Joshua Clay draws power from the sun and thusly can generate and radiate powerful blasts from his hands, able to melt steel.
 Tempest can control his blasts' volume and intensity to the extent that he can ignite the head of a match from twenty feet away.
 Properly focused and controlled, his energies allow Tempest to propel himself through the air at 90 miles per hour.

-When Clay was revived as a Black Lantern, his powers changed where he can control the weather.
+As a Black Lantern, Joshua can manipulate weather.

 Trained as a combat medic by the U.S. Army, he later becomes a licensed physician.

 Other versions

-Teen Titans: Earth One

-In Teen Titans: Earth One continuity, Clay is a member of S.T.A.R.
-Labs which in this version are the main antagonistic force behind the creation of the Titans.
+An alternate universe variant of Joshua Clay appears in Teen Titans: Earth One as a member of S.T.A.R.
+Labs.

 In other media

 Joshua Clay appears in Doom Patrol, portrayed by Alimi Ballard.
 This version was a member of a 1950s incarnation of the Doom Patrol before they were defeated by Mr. Nobody.
 Following this, Clay became a caretaker to his incapacitated teammates.